architkithania/zoom-state/README.md

     manager: "state",
     data: {
         type: "set-state",
-        stateId: "my-state" 	// state you want to subscribe to
+        stateId: "my-state",	// state you want to subscribe to
         state: {
         	stateValue1: 11
     	}